 “In the event of a fire, our fire proof insulation slows the spread of the flames.
 ROCKWOOL stone wool does not produce dangerous toxic smoke and also helps protect the building’s load-bearing structure, protecting lives and investment.
 By protecting the structural frame of the building from destruction by fire, it is possible to give occupants more time to escape, and to limit the damage to the building.
 We can assure you that the system installed on the property bears no resemblance to that installed on Grenfell Towers, and meets all current fire and safety legislation.”

-Has Lambeth failed any government safety tests on cladding?
+Has any residential tower blocks in Lambeth failed any government safety tests on cladding?

-Lambeth submitted 31 cladding samples to the government for testing.
+Lambeth submitted 31 cladding samples (from council owned property) to the government for testing.
 One sample came back as having failed the combustibility test - a sample taken from Southwyck House in Brixton.
-Council officers and the London Fire Brigade carried out a detailed assessment of the block on Friday 30 June, and following advice a 24 hour 'walking watch' patrol was put in place to ensure residents' safety.
-The cladding in question, which is located around stairwells between blocks (rather than on the flats themselves), has been removed and will be replaced by March 2018.
+Council officers and the London Fire Brigade carried out a detailed assessment of the block on Friday 30 June 2017, and following advice a 24 hour 'walking watch' patrol was put in place to ensure residents' safety.
+The cladding in question, which is located around stairwells between blocks (rather than on the flats themselves), has been removed.
 Residents are being kept updated.

 I have heard there is a problem with certain fire doors failing testing.
 Is Lambeth affected by this?